What is arc flash?

 So, for the purposes of this article, I’m going to use the two terms interchangeably… probably whichever one sounds better at the time.

-How is arc flash measured?
+How is arc flash measured (Incident Energy)?

 Arc flash is measured by the amount of heat energy an electric arc explosion produces.